-The mission of the Environmental Health Information Partnership is to enhance the capacity of minority-serving academic institutions to reduce health disparities through the access, use, and delivery of environmental health information on their campuses and in their communities.
+The mission of the Environmental Health Information Partnership is to enhance the capacity of minority-serving academic institutions to acquire, use, and disseminate environmental health information and to promote and expand data driven science to facilitate health equities in all communities.

 - Strengthen institutional partnerships with libraries and other entities such as environmental justice centers, poison control centers, drug information centers, and centers of excellence

 - Develop and strengthen relations with local agencies and community-based and faith-based organizations to extend health-related outreach to communities surrounding the participating institutions

 - Increase participation in professional meetings and public forums through presentations, posters, and panel discussions, and seek opportunities for publication in major journals

 - Serve as NLM local and regional resources for training, exhibiting, and community outreach in order to promote the awareness and utilization of NLM resources